JohnPaton/johnpaton.github.io/content/posts/engl_ish.md

 Sample generated sentence lengths: [12, 37, 22, 16, 15]
 </pre>

 Wow, so easy!
-Thing language simulation thing is a breeze.
+This language simulation thing is a breeze.

 #### Sentences